 - (1) Foundations of Conservation Biology: What is Conservation Biology?
 History and Perspectives, What is Biodiversity?, Patterns of Biodiversity, Causes of Variation in Biodiversity, Natural History and Conservation, What is the Value of Biodiversity?
 A Human Values Perspective, What is the Value of Biodiversity?
-An Economic Perspective. - (2) Threats to Biodiversity: Habitat Degradation, Loss, and Fragmentation, Overexploitation, Invasive Species, Climate Change, Small Population Size. - (3) Solving Conservation Problems: Conservation Genetics, Conservation Physiology, Species & Landscape Solutions, An Ecosystem Approach to Conservation, Designing and Managing Protected Areas, Restoration Ecology, Sustainable Development, with additional case studies in conservation (e.g., Dusky Seaside Sparrow). - (4) Societal Challenges for Conservation: Environmental Policy, An example: Plan B, The Future of Conservation.
+An Economic Perspective. - (2) Threats to Biodiversity: Habitat Degradation, Loss, and Fragmentation, Overexploitation, Invasive Species, Climate Change, Small Population Size. - (3) Solving Conservation Problems: Conservation Genetics, Species & Landscape Solutions, An Ecosystem Approach to Conservation, Designing and Managing Protected Areas, Restoration Ecology, Sustainable Development, with additional case studies in conservation - (4) Societal Challenges for Conservation: Environmental Policy, Economics, and Education.